golang/vscode-go/docs/settings.md

 #### `matcher`
-(Experimental) matcher sets the algorithm that is used when calculating completion candidates.
+matcher sets the algorithm that is used when calculating completion candidates.

 #### `semanticTokens`